pawl1n/PriorityQueue/README.md

 # PriorityQueue

-JavaFX project for visualising basic operations with priority queue
+JavaFX project for visualising basic operations with a priority queue